Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/FlashMemory/Class FlashMemoryClass.rst

 **Description**
 ~~~~~~~~~~~~~~~

 Read from the flash memory and copy into a buffer.
 All modification of the contents will be done in the buffer before updating the flash memory.
 The default length of the buf is buf_size with 0x3000.
-Update buf and buf_size by function “begin()”.
-Indicate the starting address by “offset”.
+Update buf and buf_size by function "begin()".
+Indicate the starting address by "offset".

 **Syntax**
 ~~~~~~~~~~